 As I was cleaning out my son’s room a few weeks ago, I came across a neat little stack of Disney autograph books.
 Each one filled with autographs that we acquired on trips over the years.
 Each trip, we filled up those books with as many autographs as they’d hold.
 So we had to get a new one each trip.
 They were cute and he loved getting them signed but we never, ever, looked at them again after that trip.
 They were put on a bookshelf in his room to collect dust over the years.
 So when it came to our trip for DisneySMMC, I knew I wanted to find something different for Evie.
 She loves the characters and I knew she’d love to collect their autographs but I wanted to use something that she’d use again.
 Something that we’d look at well past our trip and hopefully get plenty of use out of.
 Two days before our trip, she picked out a book to read before bed and brough it over to me, it was one of her Disney Little Golden Books.
 That’s when it hit me, this is what I’ll use to collect autographs for her.
-If you’re anything like me and don’t want a useless stack of autograph books laying around, here are 13 unique Disney autograph book idea, check out this list.
+If you’re anything like me and don’t want a useless stack of autograph books laying around, here are 13 unique Disney autograph book ideas.

-We only had a Sofia one, which she brought me to read and then another one so I hopped on to Amazon and looked for some more titles I could add for our trip.
-They had so many to pick from, so I ordered a few that I thought we’d see characters for and shipped them right to my hotel.
+Since we only had a Sofia book, I hopped onto Amazon to look for some more titles I could add for our trip.
+They had so many to pick from, so I ordered the ones that I knew we’d see characters for and shipped them right to my hotel.
 I love having that option especially since it was so close to our trip!

 She proudly carried her little book to meet the characters or she had her big brother help her.

 They each signed the book in the front cover and she’s taking turns reading each one every night.